pic

 Race Conditions with Reductions

 Reductions are a prime example of thread-unsafe operations.
-To illustrate, consider summing a collection in parallel.
-The problem arises because the variable accumulating the sum is shared across all threads.
-During each iteration, every thread attempts to read its current value, add its contribution, and write the result back.
-When several threads do this simultaneously, their updates can interleave unpredictably, causing some partial additions to be overwritten rather than combined.
-As a result, the final sum is nondeterministic and often incorrect, varying from run to run.
+To illustrate why this is so, consider summing a collection in parallel.
+At first glance, this seems straightforward: each thread computes a partial contribution and adds it to a shared accumulator.
+However, the variable holding each partial sum is shared across all threads: during each iteration, every thread attempts to read its current value, add its contribution, and write the result back.

 x = rand(1_000_000)